its-adeel/tables_transformation/README.md

 one municipality or one table.
 When two visual constructs share the same HTML shape, formatting and surrounding rows may be used to distinguish their roles.

-## Contributing

-Changes should include a real regression case whenever possible.
-A useful pull request explains:

-- what the source table visually means;
-- how the previous output was wrong;
-- why the new inference rule is safe; and
-- the result of the complete golden-file regression run.

-Please keep fixes narrowly scoped and review generated YAML as data, not merely as valid syntax.